AshishOhri/Custom_Face_Unlock_System/README.md

 recognize your face, invest in a better camera :stuck_out_tongue:*
 * Run ```python train.py```.
 Sit tight for a few seconds :coffee:

-* Run ```python final_code.py``` and VOILA! you have your own face recognition system.
+* Run ```python final_code.py``` and VOILA!
+You have your own face recognition system.

 A special thanks to https://pyimagesearch.com.
 Their website helped a lot.
-Do check out their website for many more awesome projects.
+Do check out their website.